billenewman4/VectorDB/product_clustering/data/analysis/refined/usda_mapping_analysis.md

 **Non-Clustered Products**:

-- Thrown Out During Refinement: 1 products
+- No Category Description: 1 products

 #### 5. 116 A 3 chuck roll